 Focus: photography and war 1945–2006

-Focus: photography and war 1945 – 2006 provides an overview of the historical and aesthetic richness of the Memorial’s extensive photography collection, through the images and experience of the 15 photographers working during the period 1945 – 2006.
+Focus: photography and war 1945 – 2006 provided an overview of the historical and aesthetic richness of the Memorial’s extensive photography collection, through the images and experience of the 15 photographers working during the period 1945 – 2006.

-This exhibition concentrates on the work of the very best still photographers, whose work goes beyond the mere recording of evidence and demonstrates a unique capacity to encapsulate both the subtlety and the complexity of an event in a single image.
+This exhibition concentrated on the work of the very best still photographers, whose work goes beyond the mere recording of evidence and demonstrates a unique capacity to encapsulate both the subtlety and the complexity of an event in a single image.

 The technological and industrial expansion of photography, film and mass media, dating from 1945, has had a major impact on the public’s appreciation or war and its consequences, due to the quality and proliferation of imagery from official photographers – Military History Unit, Defence Department and the Memorial – freelance photographers, photojournalists and the private images of soldier photographers.

 The exhibition was on tour from 18 August 2007 until 1 February 2009.

 |Gold Coast City Art Gallery||Surfers Paradise||QLD||18 August 2007||30 September 2007|

 |Monash Gallery of Art||Wheelers Hill, Melbourne||VIC||16 November 2007||24 February 2008|